DFG KA 4120/2-1; BASt (FE 82.0649/2016): DoBoLSiS

 For the majority of older adults, driving a car is of essential importance for mobility and participation in social life.
 However, aging significantly increases the risk of severe traffic accidence, in particular in critical driving situations.
 On the other hand, very young and very old drivers are known to have specific problems compared to middle-aged drivers, causing specific risks and types of accidents.
 Assuming a higher proportion of these age groups, the risk of age-specific traffic accidents is expected to even increase in the future.

-The project „Mobility in Aging“ investigates the sources of decreasing roadworthiness and the interrelations of driving performance, aging, and age-related changes in sensory, cognitive, and motor functions.
-We analyse driving behaviour of younger and older adults both in real traffic and in driving simulator environments.
+We investigate the sources of decreasing roadworthiness and the interrelations of driving performance, aging, and age-related changes in sensory, cognitive, and motor functions, analysing driving behaviour of younger and older adults both in real traffic and in driving simulator environments.
 In studies of monotony and fatigue on driving performance, we investigate effects of cognitive changes in elderly on motoring and participating in (road) traffic, using behavioural and electrophysiological measures.
 In addition, we test effects of distracting auditory and visual stimuli (e.g., given by the operation of navigation systems) on driving performances in young, middle-aged, and old drivers.